-Did you store your leather boots on your basement over summer?
-Needless to stay, the basement is not the best environment for storing leather boots, especially if those are not stored properly.
-Thus, because you don’t frequently bring them out, the leather boots are likely to have mold stains on them.
-It isn’t the most pleasant cleaning process but it can definitely be achieved successfully.
+Did you store your leather boots in your basement over the summer?
+Keeping leather boots in the basement is not a wise idea, especially if they are not properly stored.
+Consequently, since you don’t wear leather boots often, they are likely to have mold stains.
+The cleaning process isn’t pleasant, but it can definitely be accomplished.

-In a bucket, mix together 4 cups of lukewarm water and 2 drops of liquid dish soap.
+◾ Mix 4 cups of lukewarm water with 2 drops of liquid dish soap in a bucket.

-Next, dip a cotton rag in the soapy water, wring it out and scrub your leather, following the grain.
+◾ After you’ve soaked your cotton rag in the soapy water, wring it out and rub your leather, following the grain.

-Make sure to check if the mold is coming off.
+◾ Check to see if the mold is coming off.

-Lastly, let the leather air dry, preferably in the sun.
+◾ Last but not least, let the leather air dry, preferably outside.